iloveponies/120-hour-epic-sax-marathon/one-function-to-rule-them-all.markdown

 defined for 0 arguments.
 Since `seq-min` used `reduce` without an initial value, it called `(min)` when it was given an empty sequence.

-Lets look at an evaluation of a `reduce` call without an initial value.
+Let's look at an evaluation of a `reduce` call without an initial value.

 ~~~clojure
 (seq-min [5 3 2 6])